 One downside to pod-based coffee machines is that they usually only make one cup at a time.
 If you want to make coffee for several people at once or multiple cups for yourself, single-serve capabilities won’t always cut it.
 That’s why the Hamilton Beach FlexBrew Coffee Maker is a wonderful alternative option.

 On one side of the machine, you can use K-Cups to brew a single cup of coffee; on the other, you have a 12-cup carafe that uses ground coffee for a traditional drip brew.
 The layout is clean and intuitive, and the machine has several nice features, like 24-hour programmability and a setting for bolder coffee.
 Despite its dual capabilities, the item comes at a price that's right around the same as most pod-based machines.

 Must fill water before every use

 Coffee could be hotter

-At less than 5 inches wide, the Keurig K-Mini Plus is the perfect coffee maker for those who dream of an uncluttered countertop.
-Despite its diminutive stature, the item is surprisingly versatile and equipped with several convenient features.
+At less than 5 inches wide, the Keurig K-Mini Plus is made for those who dream of an uncluttered countertop.
+Despite its diminutive size, the item is surprisingly versatile and equipped with several convenient features.
 The water tank is removable.
 The drip tray can be adjusted to fit travel mugs up to 7 inches tall.
 And one of the most unique features is its built-in storage area for extra K-Cups, as well as a storage area for the power cord.

 The item can even brew bold coffee—an option which some of the larger Keurigs don’t possess.
 One minor inconvenience is that you have to refill the water tank before each use, but this is a natural consequence of its unbelievably compact (and adorable) design.